Manecas1221212/romance/chapter_16.md

 "Yes?"

 "Jason Whitmore.
-We met briefly at your show last night."
+We met briefly at your show earlier."
 He extended a hand.
 "Mind if I join you?
 I'd love to talk about your work."

 Andrew hesitated, then gestured to the empty seat.
 "Sure."